• Share this on:

 Elements to include in your story could relate to how you are engaged in green and ecological production, your contributions to the conservation of biodiversity, soil and water, and how you support the improvement of local livelihoods.
 Explain where your products are sourced, who is involved, under what conditions and how your interventions contribute to sustainability.
 For this to work, it is crucial to document these aspects and provide evidence of them to your clients.

 Canaan Palestine, a producer and exporter of a range of cosmetics ingredients, are working with more than 1,000 family farms across 43 different villages.
 They engage with these communities year-round, and they are committed to building long-term partnerships based on the principles of fair trade, which ensure transparency, fair payment, fair prices and purchase guarantees from their producers.
-They further ensure the application of regenerative agricultural practices to bring about ‘reciprocity between people, plants, animals, insects and microorganisms’.
-Watch the video on their website to learn how they communicate their operations through storytelling marketing techniques.
+They further ensure the application of regenerative agricultural practices to bring about "reciprocity between people, plants, animals, insects and microorganisms".
+Watch the video on their website to learn how they communicate their activities through storytelling marketing techniques.

 Tips:

-• Adapt your promotion strategy through storytelling on your company’s website, as well as on social media.
-Read this blog to learn 5 rules of brand storytelling
+• Adapt your promotion strategy through storytelling on your company’s website as well as on social media.
+Read this blog to learn the 5 rules of brand storytelling

 • Show the people involved, along with pictures of the landscape, endangered animals and the environment.

-• Consider promoting your products on distribution platforms that highlight sustainably produced raw materials, like 1-2-Taste.
+• Think about promoting your products through distribution platforms and companies that highlight sustainably produced raw materials, like Lipoid Cosmetics.

 Please review our market information disclaimer.